ciromattia/kcc/README.md

 But if you jailbreak your Kindle, you'll unlock additional features like:

 1) compatibility with image formats better suited for manga like 4-bit PNG and WEBP.
-This enables better quality at **half the file size** compared to 8-bit JPG.
+This enables better quality at **half the file size** compared to JPG which must be 8-bit.
+   This is visually lossless since eink screens are 4-bit.
-2) no dependency on kindlegen, which can mean **twice as fast conversions** since you can convert to CBZ directly.
+3) no dependency on kindlegen, which can mean **twice as fast conversions** since you can convert to CBZ directly.

 ### A word of warning
 **KCC** _is not_ [Amazon's Kindle Comic Creator](http://www.amazon.com/gp/feature.html?ie=UTF8&docId=1001103761) nor is in any way endorsed by Amazon.